 Arletty stayed in Paris during the Nazi occupation in the Second World War.
 During that period she starred in an outstanding film, Les Enfants du Paradis by Marcel Carné, but also had an affair with a German officer.
 After Liberation she served a 120 day-jail sentence, plus two years of house arrest and three of probation, for the crime of “consorting with the enemy”, popularly known as “horizontal collaboration”.
 Her explanation of this was typical Arletty: “My heart belongs to France, but my arse is mine.”
 (This is often misquoted as “. . . my arse is international.”)

 This affair with a German officer was what gave the Austrian film and stage director Axel Corti (1933-1993) the idea for his last production before he died, his brilliant staging of Verdi’s opera La Traviata in Frankfurt am Main.
 In Corti’s version, the opera heroine Violetta is a Jewish singer who has an affair with a German general in Paris during the occupation.
 At the end of the opera she dies not in her bed but on the floor of the second class waiting room in the train station at Orléans, while trying to flee from the Nazis.
-This production of La Traviata premiered in 1991 and has been revived numerous times.
-It is now the oldest production at the Frankfurt Opera that is still being performed.
-(Next performances: 15, 22 and 30 December 2012, 1 and 6 January 2013.)
+This production of La Traviata premiered in 1991 and was revived numerous times in the ensuing twenty-one years.
+The irrevocably last performance of this great production was on 6 January 2013.

 Next review from July 2012: Hôpital Saint-Louis